nytud/HunTag3/README.md

 # Reference

 This tool is also [integrated](https://github.com/dlt-rilmta/hunlp-GATE) into the [e-magyar](http://www.e-magyar.hu) language processing system.
-It is called emNER.
+It is called *emChunk/emNER*.

 If you use the tool, please cite the following paper: